wazeerzulfikar/rtensorflow/README.md

 1. `install.packages("devtools")`
 2. `library(devtools)`
-3.  `install_github(wazeerzulfikar/rtensorflow)`
+3.  `install_github("wazeerzulfikar/rtensorflow")`
-4. `./configure`
+4. `library(rtensorflow)`
-5. For examples on how to use the R API, look at `R/feed_forward_network.R`
+5. For examples on how to use the R API, look at `R/examples.R`

 ## Contributing
 Developers and users are welcome to contribute!

 ## License
-This project is licensed under the terms of the [Apache 2.0 license](https://github.com/tensorflow/rust/blob/master/LICENSE).
+This project is licensed under the terms of the Apache 2.0 license.